-As of December 31, 2022, we served more than 685,000 customers.
-Of these customers, approximately 66% were based in the United States and approximately 34% were international.
-Despite not having merger and acquisition driven customer additions in 2022, we grew our total customer base organically by approximately 14% for the year.
+As of December 31, 2023, we served approximately 708,000 customers.
+Of these customers, approximately 67% were based in the United States and approximately 33% were international.

 Competition

 While we have built a scaled, differentiated platform, we compete in a variety of highly fragmented markets and face competition from a variety of sources: